 Attn: Bursar Office

 How do I sign up for a Nelnet payment plan to pay for my tuition and fees?

-- Nelnet payment plans are not available for Fall 2020 semester.
+- Nelnet payment plans are available for Spring 2021.

 I have a hold on my account, and I don’t know why.
 Who can help me?

 - If you have a Business Office-related hold, the Business Office can assist you at 404-297-9522, ext.
 3124 or ext.
 1249 or by email at email@example.com .